ZEPL/zepl-documentation/docs/zeppelin_integration.md

 export ZEPPELIN_NOTEBOOK_STORAGE="org.apache.zeppelin.notebook.repo.VFSNotebookRepo, org.apache.zeppelin.notebook.repo.zeppelinhub.ZeppelinHubRepo"
 export ZEPPELINHUB_API_ADDRESS="ADDRESS_OF_ZEPPELINHUB_SERVICE" (e.g. https://www.zepl.com)
 ```
 As you can see, you don't need `ZEPPELINHUB_API_TOKEN` in this case, and you can utilize login with your ZEPL account, as described in the next section.
 In this case your token will be automatically recognized from your `instance` information and default one will be loaded.
+Note that if you're following this scenario, you'll need to complete the [next section](link to ## Login to Apache Zeppelin 0.7.x with ZEPL credentials) as well in order to login with your ZEPL credentials.

 You may also find up-to-date instructions on integrating latest Apache Zeppelin master branch with ZEPL on corresponding [Apache Zeppelin documentation website](https://zeppelin.apache.org/docs/0.7.0-SNAPSHOT/storage/storage.html#storage-in-zeppelinhub).